So maybe someone (ahem, Ron Judd) packs 150 Essentials. He could need them!

-Ron Judd’s column, The Wrap, has concluded its run to give Ron, one of our great storytellers, more time to report and write stories that reflect how our region is changing, and how those changes are affecting who we are and who we will become.
-You can continue to find Ron’s work in Pacific Northwest Magazine, and more often on the front page of the newspaper, as well as on seattletimes.com.
+Ron Judd is a staff reporter for Pacific NW magazine.
+Ron, one of the Times’ great storytellers, will report and write stories that reflect how our region is changing, and how those changes are affecting who we are and who we will become.

 Also handy for a trip to the wilderness: good chocolate, poetry (it’ll make you seem deeper than you really are, just in case you don’t...

 If westersiders really knew the eastsiders, would they still want to breach their dams?

 Folks whose jobs depend on four federal dams in southeastern Washington say that pleas to breach the dams are forcing them to speak out in...